 Value: build more tailored offers and marketing campaigns that deliver higher success rates.

 - Identify regular payments (for retail banks) — when on-boarding new customers, it’s important to make them feel at home from day one.
-Knowing what payments a customer makes on a regular basis allows banks to build solutions that can help a customer make these payments faster and improve the overall customer experience.
+Knowing what payments a customer makes regularly allows banks to build solutions that can help a customer make these payments faster and improve the overall customer experience.

 Value: onboard new customers from other banks or improve the UX for existing customers.